CapricanDRJ/HadesStarCommunityData/docs/corp/49f9afe365665b0d622f99306a23e7a2ebd9cf7022ee79c25e08917977ab9d7a/index.md

 ```
 TECH CO the first fleet of TFF Active members is much appeciated.
+Be
-Be careful to each other.
+careful to each other.
 Discord is MANDATORY.
-10k coin donation to flagship for new members is much appreciated.🥰
+10k coin donation to fla
+gship for new members is much appreciated.🥰}
 ```
 ### [Discord](https://discord.gg/TayfuucWnS)
 ### Whitestar Bonus ❌